 - The agent or distributor has been subject to thorough due diligence.
 (Based on experience with U.S. companies who did not conduct due diligence prior to commencing a business relationship in Ghana, we highly recommend this step.)

-The U.S. Commercial Service Ghana can assist U.S. companies in finding a local business partner or conducting due diligence on a potential partner.
-Please see the following link for more information on the services offered: https://www.trade.gov/all-services.
+U.S. Commercial Service Ghana at email@example.com can assist U.S. companies in finding a local business partner or conducting due diligence on a potential partner.
+See Commercial Service due diligence services such as an International Company Profile.

 Establishing an Office

-The main types of business entities in Ghana (similar to those found in the United States) are:
+The main types of business entities in Ghana are:

 Under Ghana’s Companies’ Code, the following forms of business are allowed:

-2. Company Limited by Guarantee – liability of members limited to amount they respectively undertake to contribute to the assets of the company in the event of its being liquidated;
+2. Company Limited by Guarantee – liability of members limited to amount they respectively undertake to contribute to the assets of the company in the event of its being liquidated, or

 Note: Ghana does not allow limited liability partnerships.
 A company may be registered as a public or private company.
 Every company with limited liability must include the word ‘Limited’ as the last word of its name.
 Companies incorporated in Ghana must have at least one shareholder and two directors, with one director resident in Ghana.
 Companies must file annual returns with the Registrar of Companies.

 There are about a dozen franchisees in the local economy with opportunities for expansion in this sector.
-There is currently no direct legislation governing the sector, however this is provided for under the recently passed Companies Act 2019 (Act 992).
-For a more detailed discussion, refer to the Franchising section under the Leading Sectors for U.S. Exports and Investments.
+There is currently no direct legislation governing the sector; however, franchising is provided for under the Companies Act of 2019 (Act 992).
+For a more detailed discussion, see the Franchising section above under the Leading Sectors for U.S. Exports and Investments.

 Direct marketing is not a well-established business model in Ghana.
 There are a very limited number of international direct marketing companies with an established presence.
-However, a recent increase in interest on the part of international direct marketing companies may indicate a future increase in this business method.
-The Ghanaian culture values extended networks of business, family and school contacts, a factor that could lead to success for products sold through a direct marketing distribution channel.
+However, a recent increase in interest on the part of international direct marketing companies may indicate future growth in this business method.
+The Ghanaian culture values extended networks of business, family, and school contacts, a factor that could lead to success for products sold through a direct marketing distribution channel.

-While the Ghanaian Investment Code encourages joint ventures, U.S. companies should take care that any joint venture arrangements clearly delineate the areas of responsibility for each party.
-In particular, financial arrangements should be discussed in detail and in advance.
+While the Ghanaian Investment Code encourages joint ventures, U.S. companies should ensure that any joint venture arrangements clearly delineate the areas of responsibility for each party.
+Financial arrangements should be discussed in detail and in advance.
 Some local entrepreneurs expect the foreign investor to bear all costs while their contribution is limited to local market expertise.
 Due diligence on a prospective partner is always advisable, as is retention of a local attorney.

 Local content requirements in the petroleum sector have made joint ventures a more attractive approach to market entry.
 The U.S. Commercial Service Ghana advises all U.S. companies to carefully select a qualified partner and spend resources on conducting extensive due diligence before committing to a joint venture structure.

 The U.S. Commercial Service Ghana strongly advises U.S. companies to conduct due diligence on all potential new business partners in Ghana.
-The U.S. Commercial Service can assist with this by reviewing correspondence or documentation received from potential partners and/or via one of our due diligence services.
-Click on the link below for more details:
+The U.S. Commercial Service can assist with this by reviewing correspondence or documentation received from potential partners and/or via one of Commercial Services’ due diligence services such as an International Company Profile or Initial Market Check.

 Trade Promotion Services

-U.S. companies interested in trade-promotion services should contact the U.S. Commercial Service Ghana or the nearest U.S. Export Assistance Center (USEAC).
-To find contact details for the nearest USEAC, visit the following link: http://export.gov/usoffices/index.asp
+U.S. companies interested in trade promotion services should contact the U.S. Commercial Service Ghana at firstname.lastname@example.org or +233(0) 30-274-1870 or the nearest U.S. Export Assistance Center (USEAC).
+To find contact details for the nearest USEAC.

 Local Professional Services